Welcome to the Global Scholars Program(GSP)!

 - A valid UMID and UNIQNAME is required to apply

 - Completion of at least one year of college (at U-M or another institution) by the beginning of the term or year for which you are applying.

-- A strong interest in integrating global scholarship into one’s college experience, regardless of college or concentration.
+- A strong interest in integrating global scholarship into your college experience

-- Applicants must also apply separately to University Housing is required to secure a room in North Quad.
+- A separate application to University Housing is required to secure a room in North Quad.
 Please visit the Housing website for more information.
 Click here for information on current Housing Rates.

 - Participation in weekly Collaborative Group meetings (One evening: Mon-Thurs.7:00-8:30pm).

-- Active engagement in dialogues, discussions, and the year-long Global Engagement Internship are necessary for continued membership in GSP and residence in NQ on GSP floors
+- Active engagement in class, including dialogues, and the year-long Global Engagement Internship are necessary for continued membership in GSP and residence in NQ on GSP floors

-- Presentation of your Collaborative Group’s Global Engagement Internship at the GSP end-of- year Symposium.
+- Presentation of your Collaborative Group’s Global Engagement Internship at GSP’s Global Engagement Symposium in April.

 The Global Scholars Program affirms the university’s support and advocacy for the many undocumented or DACA students on our campus.
 Consistent with federal and state law, DACA students and those without proof of citizenship are welcome to seek admission and enrollment at U-M and to apply for membership in the Global Scholars Program.